Panamanian balboa

 The balboa (sign: B/.; ISO 4217: PAB) is, along with the United States dollar, one of the official currencies of Panama.
 It is named in honor of the Spanish explorer and conquistador Vasco Núñez de Balboa.
 The balboa is subdivided into 100 centésimos.

 History

 The balboa replaced the Colombian peso in 1904 following the country's independence.
-The balboa has been tied to the United States dollar (which is also legal tender in Panama) at an exchange rate of 1:1 since its introduction and has always circulated alongside dollars.
+The balboa has been tied to the United States dollar (which is also legal tender in Panama) at an exchange rate of 1:1 since its introduction and always circulated alongside dollars.

 Panama has never had an official central bank.
 The National Bank of Panama, one of two government-owned banks, was responsible for nonmonetary aspects of central banking in Panama, assisted by the National Banking Commission (Superintendencia del Mercado de Valores), which was created along with the country's International Financial Center, and was charged with licensing and supervising banks.